khulnasoft/tradescope/docs/strategy-callbacks.md

 ### Adjust stoploss after position adjustments

 Depending on your strategy, you may encounter the need to adjust the stoploss in both directions after a [position adjustment](#adjust-trade-position).
-For this, tradescope will make an additional call with `after_fill=True` after an order fills, which will allow the strategy to move the stoploss in any direction (also widening the gap between stoploss and current price, which is otherwise forbidden).
+For this, freqtrade will make an additional call with `after_fill=True` after an order fills, which will allow the strategy to move the stoploss in any direction (also widening the gap between stoploss and current price, which is otherwise forbidden).

 !!!
 Note "backwards compatibility"
     This call will only be made if the `after_fill` parameter is part of the function definition of your `custom_stoploss` function.